mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 ```Power Shell
 docker run -it transparency-engine
 ```

+The `docker run` command will start the container in Docker interactive mode.

 To run the pipeline, once in Docker interactive mode, execute the following command from the `python/transparency-engine` folder: